YannZyl/py-cae/README.md

 CAE/GCN is a good framework for face synthesize and data arguement.
 It has been originally introduced in this research [GCN article](https://arxiv.org/abs/1705.02887)
 [pix2pix article](https://arxiv.org/pdf/1611.07004v1.pdf)
-This repository contains a tensorflow implementation of GCN.
+This repository contains a tensorflow implementation of CAE.

 ## Dependences